kubernetes/enhancements/keps/sig-node/20181106-in-place-update-of-pod-resources.md

 ### Backward Compatibility and Negative Tests

-1. Verify that Node can only update ResourcesAllocated field in PodSpec.
+1. Verify that Node is allowed to update only a Pod's ResourcesAllocated field.
 1. Verify that only Node account is allowed to udate ResourcesAllocated field.
 1. Verify that updating Pod Resources in workload template spec retains current
    behavior: